To Speak to a U.S. Based Lighting Pro

 How does a photocell work?

-Are photocells the same a motion sensors?
+Are photocells the same as motion sensors?

 Is a photocell the same as a timer?